godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``""`` |
 +-----------+--------+

 Specifies a file to override project settings.
 For example: ``user://custom_settings.cfg``.
+See "Overriding" in the ``ProjectSettings`` class description at the top for more information.

-**Note:** Regardless of this setting's value, ``res://override.cfg`` will still be read to override the project settings (see this class' description at the top).
+**Note:** Regardless of this setting's value, ``res://override.cfg`` will still be read to override the project settings.

 ----